We may earn affiliate commissions for the recommended products. Learn more.

 Dangers of port forwarding

 Even though using port forwarding with a VPN greatly reduces the risk of getting hacked, you should still be aware of the possible dangers.
-Let’s look at some more specific hypothetical scenarios where port forwarding can be risky.
+Let’s look at some more specific hypothetical scenarios where port forwarding can be risky:

 1. You port forward access to a video game.
-For convenience, you don’t set a password, thinking that hackers will never guess your IP address.
+For convenience, you don’t set a password, thinking that malicious hackers will never guess your IP address.
 Your friends can join your game with ease, but so can bad actors.

 • Set a strong password and keep your device updated to prevent this issue.

-2. You secure your game with a password, but don’t update the game or device.
+2. You secure your game with a password but don’t update the game or device.
 A security issue is discovered in the game, allowing anyone who exploits the bug to hack your computer.

 • Apply security updates in a timely manner to avoid this problem.